 “Mouth to Mouth Nocturne”, a love tune, still has a dark overlay.
 “The Pull of Regret” is perhaps the darkest track in the score, mixing low bass notes with sorrowful string sections.
 This style continues in tracks like “Dream Doll”, “Flashback/Signal/Robin’s Lament”, and “Memories Repressed/Love”.
 “Batterdammerung” provides a wonderful closure using a brass motif rarely heard throughout the score.

 Batman Forever has memorable themes and melodies combined with Goldenthal’s signature experimental style.
 It’s equally listenable on its own and in the movie.
 Bootlegs are available online although I hope a full re-release will happen sooner than later.

 FINAL RATING: 3.8/5

 While Batman Forever was a drastic change in composing styles from its predecessor, Batman and Robin has comparatively few changes.
 Goldenthal reused so much material from Forever it’s sometimes hard to tell the scores apart.
 This score has never received an official release.
-Only a short “themes” suite has seen the light of day.
-Hopefully it’ll receive one soon and full bootlegs are available online.
+Only a short “themes” suite saw the light of day.
+Hopefully it’ll receive one someday and full bootlegs are available online.